2.8 Provisions and contingent liabilities Provisions

 (ii) Collateral securities

-The additional WCTL sanctioned under GECL 2.0 scheme shall rank second charge with the existing credit facilities.
+The additional WCTL sanctioned under GECL 2.0 scheme shall rank second charge with the existing credit facilities with charge on the assets financed under the scheme to be created on or before June 30, 2021or date of NPA, whichever is earlier.

 (iii) Terms of repayment are as under:-